 The minimal group paradigm is widely used in social psychology to study the most basic elements of intergroup relations.
-This method was first introduced in a 1971 paper called Social Categorization and Intergroup Behaviour by Henri Tajfel and colleagues.
-Across three experiments, the authors documented the in-group favoritism that emerges from a rather minimal group induction.
+This method was first introduced in a 1971 paper called Social Categorization and Intergroup Behaviour by Henri Tajfel and colleagues.1 Across three experiments, the authors documented the in-group favoritism that emerges from a rather minimal group induction.
 This video will demonstrate how to produce the minimal group induction in a manner similar to the first experiment, where groups were ostensibly created based on dot estimation tendencies.

 Principles

 Intergroup behavior has long been studied within and among various societies.
-The variables in these studies have been derived from conflict, competition, cooperation, personal interaction, structures, personalities, etc. Whether caused by utilitarian reasons or emotional investment, social environments divide people into “us” and “them,” i.e. ingroups and outgroup.
+The variables in these studies have been derived from conflict, competition, cooperation, personal interaction, structures, personalities, etc. Whether caused by utilitarian reasons or emotional investment, social environments divide people into “us” and “them,” i.e., in-groups and out-groups.
 Early studies were premised on the notion that there can be no intergroup behavior without the social environments that create these divisions among people.

-However, Tajfel and other psychologists’ research addressed the issue of whether the sole act of social categorizationisolated from other variables like competition or anticipation of future interactioncan lead to discrimination from the ingroup toward the outgroup.
+However, Tajfel and other psychologists’ research addressed the issue of whether the sole act of social categorization—isolated from other variables like competition or anticipation of future interaction—can lead to discrimination from the in-group toward the out-group.

-ProcedureMaterials
+Procedure

+Conduct a power analysis and recruit a sufficient number of participants.

+Materials

 Provide a computer monitor and keyboard for the participants to view stimuli and provide responses.

-Create forty images of dot clusters with various sizes.
-(Code and examples available at this webpage)Create ordered matrices.
+Create forty images of dot clusters with various sizes (Figure 1).

+Create ordered matrices.
 Each matrix consists of 14 boxes containing two numbers.
-Label each row, “these are rewards and penalties for member Number [insert code number] of your group”, or “of the other group”.
+Label each row, “These are rewards and penalties for member Number [insert code number] of your group”, or “of the other group”.

-Create six matrices that satisfy one of three criteria (two each; Figure 1).
+Create six matrices that satisfy one of three criteria (two each; Figure 2).